 Limited exploration work has been undertaken to date.
-Sekhoto, located about the Lafia Shear Zone has shown from soil, termite and RAB drilling, strong gold anomalies, also from the more recent trenching carried out.
-Lode gold mineralisation identified with highly anomalous trench results, NE trending and cross structure identified.
-RC drilling follow up is required.
+Sekhoto, located from the Lafia Shear Zone has shown from soil, termite and RAB drilling, strong gold anomalies, also from the more recent trenching carried out.
+Lode gold mineralization identified with highly anomalous trench results, NE trending and cross structure identified RC drilling follow up is required (refer Figure 13).

-Figure 25 - Bounsankoba Permit, Prospect Plan
+Figure 13 - Bounsankoba Permit, Prospect Plan